What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 The mistake: Always exercising solo when you're not feeling motivated.

 Why it matters: An Oxford University study found that rowers who exercised together had significantly higher endorphin release than solo rowers.
-The social component may enhance the neurochemical response.
+The social component may enhance enjoyment and adherence..

 The fix: Try group classes, running clubs, or just having a workout buddy.
 The accountability and social connection can amplify benefits.